LucasDelfino92/morrowindsharp/main.md

 [**Locks and Traps Detection**](https://www.nexusmods.com/morrowind/mods/48528)
 Allows you to have a chance to successfully detect traps and locks based on your security skill and relevant attributes, with a formula similar to the vanilla game.

 > ℹ️ Certain Morrowind Code Patch options are required to make this mod work as intended.
-Instructions will be given in the [**Re-running Distant Land**](main.md#additional-mcp-patches) section.
+Instructions will be given in the [**Additional MCP Patches**](main.md#additional-mcp-patches) section.

 [**Visually Trapped Objects**](https://www.nexusmods.com/morrowind/mods/48936)
 Applies the enchanted effect to any doors or containers with traps.